Language

 Switch between Encode and Decode mode using the toggle buttons

-Enable URL-safe to generate Base64 suitable for URLs and filenames
+Enable URL-safe to generate Base64 suitable for URLs, filenames, and JWT tokens

 Enable Line Wrap to break output every 76 characters (MIME standard)